vaitkus/cif_ed/docs/recommendations.md

 ## `_diffrn_detector` and `_diffrn_detector_type`

-Defined respectively as _The general class of the radiation detectot_ and _The make, model or name of the detector device used._ Typical values for `_diffrn_detector` could be CCD, CMOS, 'Hybrid pixel (HPD)' or 'Direct detection camera (DDC)'.
+Defined respectively as _The general class of the radiation detector_ and _The make, model or name of the detector device used._ Typical values for `_diffrn_detector` could be CCD, CMOS, 'Hybrid pixel (HPD)' or 'Direct detection camera (DDC)'.

 ## `_diffrn_measurement_method_precession`